 The successful implementation of our business strategy depends upon a variety of factors, including a number of factors that are outside of our control.
-We have announced a number of initiatives intended to, amongst other things, reduce recurring costs through labour force reductions, as well as undertaken certain efficiency measures intended to reduce waste and raw material use and improve plant productivity.

-During 2015 we executed sales for ξ 28.0 million we and have announced an intention to execute approximately ξ 30.0 million during 2016 through disposals from the sale of energy crop assets.
-These initiatives and/or planned disposals are not yet complete and the implementation of cost-cutting measures and disposals are inherently subject to various risks, including unforeseen additional costs, technical complications, labour unrest, an inability to find willing buyers for planned disposals and/or our ability to sell such assets at book value.
+We have announced a number of initiatives intended to, amongst other things, reduce recurring costs, as well as undertaken certain efficiency measures intended to reduce waste and raw material use and improve plant productivity.
+During 2016 we had raised €38.7 million and we and have announced an intention to raise approximately €3.0 million during 2017 through disposals from the sale of energy crop assets.
+These initiatives and/or planned disposals are not yet complete and the implementation of cost-cutting measures and disposals are inherently subject to various risks, including unforeseen additional costs, technical complications, labour unrest, and inability to find willing buyers for planned disposals and/or our ability to sell such assets at book value.
 Such measures are forward-looking in nature, are provided for informational purposes only.
 We can provide no assurance that we will reach these goals, and our strategy may evolve to suit changed circumstances, actual savings achieved and our ability to make capital expenditures in support of such initiatives.
 In addition, even if implemented, such measures may turn out to be less effective than anticipated, become effective later than anticipated or not be effective at all.
 Any of these outcomes, individually or in combination, may adversely impact our business, results of operations and financial condition.
 We do not intend to update or otherwise revise these projections to reflect circumstances existing after the date of these Listing Particulars or to reflect the occurrence of future events, even in the event that the assumptions or estimates underlying these intentions are shown to be in error.